-Post Operative Surgery Instructions in Hamilton (Jackson Square), Burlington and St. Catharines!
+Post Operative Surgery Instructions in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 This section is designed to help you through the post operative surgery process.
 Recovery from surgery can be a scary experience if you don’t know what to expect, or how to manage any possible complications.
 This is here to help walk you through the process so you know what to expect and what to look out for.

 It is not uncommon to experience soreness or pain for a few days after a surgical procedure.
 After your operation you will be prescribed pain medication.
 It helps to mediate the pain that you may be experiencing.
 It is very important that you follow the instructions given to you by us and on the bottle.
 If it is absolutely necessary you may be able to take the medication before the pain sets back in.
 It is recommended that you consume any pain medication with a full stomach to prevent nausea.

 There are however alternatives to prescription pain medication if that is not something you are comfortable with.
 Many patients found that taking certain over the counter drugs in combination to be sufficiently effective to meet their needs, mostly Tylenol and Ibuprofen.
 Taking one extra strength tylenol with 3 advil liquid gels or three advil liquid gels and 2 normal strength tylenol every four to six hours was enough to handle their pain needs.
 It is critical that you read the bottle or contact us to ensure that you are taking a safe dosage.

 It is important to let us know ahead of time if you have any sensitivities or allergies to antibiotics.
 Some procedures will have antibiotics prescribed after the operation, make sure to follow the instructions.
 Once again it is recommended that you ingest them with a full stomach to avoid nausea.
 If you are a woman who is on birth control pills it is important to note that antibiotics may interfere with their performance.